 We revised the terms of the trust to put the private-equity investments into a ring-fenced fund and created an investment committee that reported to the trustees.
 These changes limited the trustee’s fiduciary risk and allowed it to continue to make investments that carried significant commercial risk.

-Settlors may be comforted by the ability to retain an element of control over their trusts, but it is essential that this does not jeopardise the tax, succession or asset protection planning that the trust was created to deliver.Georgina James, Partner - Private Client
+Settlors may be comforted by the ability to retain an element of control over their trusts, but it is essential that this does not jeopardise the tax, succession or asset protection planning that the trust was created to deliver.Simon Phelps, Partner - Private Client

 A well designed governance structure can enable the gradual transfer of control to the next generation.Reshmi Manekporia, Associate Director - Private Client